by Lori Radun

 Let's face it.
 Sometimes we blow it.
 We say or do something to our child that we immediately regret.
 If this ever happens to you, apologize immediately.
 Our children then learn that we are human and we make mistakes.
 Children are very forgiving and forgiveness conquers guilt.
 There is nothing more humbling than being able to admit when we behaved in a way we know is wrong.

 Right after we took the pacifier away from our preschooler, he decided he wasn't going to take naps.
-My son went from taking a 3 hour nap everyday to taking no nap at all.
+My son went from taking a 3-hour nap every day to taking no nap at all.
 One day, after trying for several days and failing, I was insisting my son take a nap.
 I was tired and I needed a break more than he did.
 My little strong-willed boy was determined to stay awake.
-Not only was he refusing to sleep, he was also refusing to stay in his bed.
+Not only was he refusing to sleep, but he was also refusing to stay in his bed.
 His attitude was one of defiance and his fighting was wearing me down.
 After several attempts to make him nap, I lost my temper.
 I yelled at him and told him he was going to take a nap.
 In utter frustration and anger, I spanked him and stormed out of his bedroom.

 The guilt smacked me in the face.
 I treated my son in a way I totally disagreed with.
 I don't believe in spanking, especially when one is angry.
 I immediately went to God and pleaded for forgiveness.
 Not only did I apologize to God, but I had a long heart to heart talk with my little guy.
 I told him how sorry I was and explained that I was angry.
 He told me he was mad too.
 We hugged and made up.
 I knew then I had been forgiven by both God and my son.

-Don't Buy Into Others Attempts to Make You Feel Guilty
+Don't Buy Into Other's Attempts to Make You Feel Guilty

 Everyone has their own set of rules and values they live by.
 Oftentimes, when people can't accept differences in other people, they impose their opinion, often resulting in attempts to instill guilt, conscious or not.
-At the end of the summer, I took a 3 day retreat to reenergize.
+At the end of the summer, I took a 3-day retreat to reenergize.
 I went to Door County by myself and had a wonderful time shopping, watching movies, reading, and sightseeing.
 Upon my return home, I was faced with disapproving remarks from my mother-in-law.
-She couldn't understand how I could go on a vacation by myself.
+She couldn't understand how I could go on vacation by myself.
 I knew in my heart and soul that I did nothing wrong, despite how others might have viewed the retreat.

 Children are really great at attempting to manipulate with guilt.
 They know our buttons and are very aware of what tugs on our heart.
 My teenager is very skilled at using guilt to try and get his way.
 He'll say, "I never get to do anything fun" or "You never spend any time with me".
-He knows that it's important to me that I spend time with him, so he uses that to pull on my heart strings.
+He knows that it's important to me that I spend time with him, so he uses that to pull on my heartstrings.
 Stay strong and secure with who you are as a mother and these attempts to make you feel guilty will fall by the wayside.

 We are Not Responsible for Everything our Children Do

 Just because we gave birth to our children does not mean we are responsible for all their behaviors.
-Children have a mind of their own and often don't listen to the wisdom we give.
-We can be the best mom and our children will still make mistakes that take us by surprise.
+Children have minds of their own and often don't listen to the wisdom we give.
+We can be the best mom, and our children will still make mistakes that take us by surprise.
 One evening I was babysitting my friend's little baby.
 The evening was going along just fine until I had to feed the baby.
 My 3 year old was sitting next to me, watching me spoon the barley cereal into the little guy's mouth.
 I was holding the bowl in one hand and the spoon in the other.
 Don't ask me what provoked my child, but in 1 second flat, he had smacked the bowl of cereal out of my hand.
 The bowl of cereal, on its way to the back of the couch, ricocheted off the baby's eyebrow, leaving a big bump on his head.
 Cereal was everywhere, including in the baby's eye.
 I now had a hysterical infant and a laughing preschooler.
 Call it jealousy, or call it curiosity, but I can assure you I never taught my child to behave like that.
 Although I was horrified by my child's behavior, I knew that I was not to blame for his outburst.
 I am his mom, and I am responsible for teaching him right from wrong, but I cannot always control how my children behave.

 Unless you are severely neglecting your child or setting a very bad example for your children, there is no reason for you to feel guilt.
 God chose you to be the mother of your children, and He doesn't make mistakes.
 God does not expect you to be a perfect mother and he does not expect you to raise perfect children.
 So relax, have confidence, and enjoy the journey of motherhood.